Aerospace Studies (Air Force ROTC) Program

 Program Requirements

-The four year program is available to students with three to four years of undergraduate/graduate study remaining.
+The Air Force ROTC program is available to students with three to four years of undergraduate/graduate study remaining.
 Entry into the program requires university course enrollment and consultation with the AFROTC admissions officer in the department.
 The program consists of three parts: General Military Course (academics and laboratory), Field Training, and the Professional Officer Course (academics and laboratory).

 AS 1001 | Heritage and Values I | 1 |